mickelson/attract/Readme.md

    a "pacman" directory in the configured artwork path) then Attract-Mode will then pick a random video or image from that directory.

-**LAYOUTS:** See: [Layouts.md][]
+**LAYOUTS:** Attract-Mode's layouts are located in the "layouts" directory.
+Each layout gets its own subdirectory.
+Attract-Mode's native layouts are made up of a squirrel script and related resources.
+See [Layouts.md][] for more information on Attract-Mode layouts.
+Attract-Mode can also use layouts made for the [MALA frontend][malafe.net].
+To use a MALA layout in Attract-Mode, copy the MALA .mll file and related resources into a new subdirectory of the Attract-Mode "layouts" directory.
+After doing this you should be able to select the MALA layout when configuring a Display in config mode.

-**PLUG-INS:** Plug-ins are scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
+**PLUG-INS:** Plug-ins are squirrel scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
 Available plugins can be enabled/disabled and configured from the "Plug-Ins" menu when in config mode.
+See [Layouts.md][] for a description of Attract-Mode's Plug-in API.

 **ROMLISTS:** Collection/Rom lists are saved in the "romlist" subdirectory of your Attract-Mode config directory.
 Each list is a semi-colon delimited text